LeafLight/LeafLight.github.io/source/_posts/ClassificationAndMNIST.md

+---
-# Classification and MNIST dataset
+title: Classification and MNIST dataset
+tags: ["Note", "Source Code", "Neural Network"]
+---

 ## About the input: